VedantDesai11/Playing_card_detection/README.md

 # playing_cards_dataset
- A synthetic dataset created for playing card detection using YOLOv5 mode
+ A synthetic dataset created for playing cards to be used to train object detection models.